-- Investments earned 2.68% on a market value basis.
-The expected rate of return is defined by the definition of regular interest in the City Code, which for the year ending June 30, 2016 is 6.55% for participant liability in pay status and 7.75% for all other liabilities.
-For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the System) which results in a blended expected discount rate this year of 7.07%. - The actuarial asset value return was 6.10%, which produced a net loss of \$29.2 million to the Plan this year when measured against the expected asset return of 7.75%. - The System's regular interest rates for valuation purposes were decreased for actives from 7.75% to 7.50% and for inactives from 6.55% to 6.50%.
-This assumption change resulted in a \$20.9 million increase in the liabilities.
-The blended expected discount rate for this year after reflecting this change is 6.94%. - The unfunded actuarial liability increased from \$637.46 million on June 30, 2015 to \$670.38 million on June 30, 2016.
-This increase is primarily attributable to the asset loss of \$29.2 million (based on actuarial assets) and a liability loss of \$6.9 million and \$20.9 million assumption change.
-Details of the gains and losses are presented in detail in Section III of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, decreased from 71.7% last year to 71.2% this year. - The total recommended contribution increased by \$3.07 million from \$84,474,449 for FYE 2017 to \$87,541,882 for FYE 2018 due to the experience losses, assumption changes, and offset by the final year phase in of expected employee contribution to 5.0%.
-This represents an increase in cost as a percent of pay from 20.70% to 21.91%. - The funding policy adopted by the Board provides for the unfunded actuarial liability to be amortized over a fixed period of 20 years targeting 100% funding by the fiscal year ending 2032.
-As of the current valuation, the remaining amortization period is 15 years. - Employees hired or rehired after July 1, 2014 are now covered under a new Class D membership if they elect the "hybrid" plan option at time of employment.
-New employees will have the option to participate in both the Employees' Retirement System and the new Retirement Savings Plan (RSP) as hybrid members or opt out of the System and participate only in the RSP as non-hybrid members.
-Due to the one-year waiting period for Class D membership eligibility, this was the first year there were Class D members in the System.
-There are 360 Class D members out of total active membership of 8,274, representing 4.4% of the total active members in the System.
+- Investments earned 10.95% on a market value basis.
+The expected rate of return is defined by the definition of regular interest in the City Code, which for the year ending June 30, 2017 is 6.50% for participant liability in pay status and 7.50% for all other liabilities.
+For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the System) which results in a blended expected discount rate this year of 6.93%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 6.83%, producing a net loss of \$14.2 million to the System this year when measured against the expected asset return of 7.50%. - The unfunded actuarial liability (Actuarial Liability minus Actuarial Assets) decreased from \$670.38 million on June 30, 2016 to \$644.11 million on June 30, 2017.
+This decrease is primarily attributable to contributions toward the unfunded of \$70.6 million and the liability gain of \$11.3 million offset by the asset loss of \$14.2 million (based on actuarial assets) and interests costs of the unfunded.
+Details of the gains and losses are presented in detail in Section III of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 71.2% last year to 72.7% this year. - The total recommended contribution for FYE 2018 was revised from \$87,541,882 to \$90,743,732 because the expected member contribution rate increase of 1% did not occur since the City did not increase pay by the required 2%.
+This resulted in a shortfall of contributions of \$3.2 million for FYE 2018.
+The revision represents an increase in cost as a percent of pay from 21.91% to 22.72% for FYE 2018. - The total recommended contribution for FYE 2019 is \$89,866,171 which includes the \$3.2 million shortfall from FYE 2018, adjusted with interest.
+The addition of the shortfall represents an increase in cost as a percent of pay from 22.10% to 22.98% for FYE 2019. - The funding policy adopted by the Board provides for the unfunded actuarial liability to be amortized over a fixed period of 20 years targeting 100% funding by the fiscal year ending 2032.
+As of the current valuation, the remaining amortization period is 14 years.

+- Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
+As of June 30, 2017 there are 807 Class D members out of total active membership of 8,043, representing 10.0% of the total active members in the System. - Under the plan provisions for Hybrid Class D members if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
+This report includes in Section IV the current Plan D funded status which is 94%.

-The tables below provide details on the development of the FYE 2018 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
+The tables below provide details on the development of the FYE 2019 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
 The total lump sum costs determined as payable at the beginning of the fiscal year reflect the offset of expected member contributions.